There are two types of people in the world:

 Don’t forget cleaning the inside of the engine, too.

 Many car experts recommend cleaning the inside of your engine every 25,000 to 30,000 miles with a motor flush.
 While you can’t see it, varnishes and sludge accumulate inside your engine.

 Changing your oil does little to remove this harmful contamination.
 A motor flush product will break down internal contamination build-up, so it can be flushed away when the oil is drained.

 Keep what’s under the hood clean, and not just for appearance’s sake.
 Dirt and grease build-up can be harmful to your car’s engine.
 A build-up of grease and grime can contaminate your engine, binding linkages, clogging vital passages and inhibiting heat transfer.

-Read more about detailing an engine because it really is another very important aspect to maintaining an awesome vehicle.
+Read more about detailing an engine because it’s another very important aspect to maintaining a vehicle.

 Let’s Review What We’ve Covered

-Also check out some tips you can use to make your car last longer!
+Also check out tips for making your car last longer!